Featured snippets are an important part of SEO.

 E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trust.

-It is something that Google (and its raters) take into account when accessing sites in search results.
+And this is something that Google (and its raters) take into account when accessing sites in search results.

-You can improve your website’s E-E-A-T by:
+Other than that, you can enhance your website’s E-E-A-T by:

 - Creating high-quality resources (avoiding duplicate content)